umbraco/UmbracoDocs/12/umbraco-forms/developer/configuration/README.md

 # Configuration

-With Umbraco Forms it's possible to customize the functionality with various configuration values.
+With Umbraco Forms it's possible to customize the functionality using the available configuration values.

 ## Editing configuration values